Rocket fuel for baby lambs – setting up multiple birth lambs for LIFE.

-- Provides 3 types of energy to ensure the lamb can maintain its heat generation and maintain its health during the critical 24-72 hours of life.
+TAKE OFF is a supplement to colostrum and provides three types of energy to ensure the lamb can maintain heat generation and maintain its health during the critical 24-72 hours of life.

 Help and Advice

 Choosing a rearing system for orphan and multiple lambs that matches labour availability and numbers in combination with providing the right nutrition is key to success.read more